-Under no circumstances is school food service staff to revise or change a diet prescription.
-If any changes need to be made, the parent is responsible for obtaining a new diet prescription from the medical doctor.
+Under no circumstances are school food service staff and school nurses able to revise or change a diet prescription.
+If any changes need to be made, the parent is responsible for obtaining a new diet prescription from the healthcare provider.